 A homegroup is protected with a password, but you only need to enter the password once, when adding your PC to the homegroup.

-Open System by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering System in the search box, tapping or clicking Settings, and then tapping or clicking System.
+Open System by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the top-right corner of the screen, moving the mouse pointer down, then clicking Search), entering System in the search box, tapping or clicking Settings, then tapping or clicking System.

 Open Network and Sharing Center by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering network and sharing in the search box, tapping or clicking Settings, and then tapping or clicking Network and Sharing Center.

 If you see the word Joined next to HomeGroup, your computer belongs to a homegroup.

 If there's a homegroup available on your network, you can join it by tapping or clicking Available to join.